photo/frontend/documentation/guides/InstallationSharedHosting.markdown

         mkdir OpenPhotoRoot/src/userdata
         chmod 775 OpenPhotoRoot/src/userdata

+#### 8. Install OpenPhoto
-1. After waiting a sufficient amount of time for the subdomain name to propagate, use the browser to connect to the new subdomain.
+After waiting a sufficient amount of time for the subdomain name to propagate, use the browser to connect to the new subdomain.
 You should see a setup page for OpenPhoto which will allow you to configure your OpenPhoto project.

 * Enter your email address and select a password.